liftbridge-io/go-liftbridge/README.md

     lift.RetentionMaxBytes(134217728), lift.CompactEnabled(true))
 ```

-Also, the client has the possibilty to create a stream with enforced Optimistic Concurrency Control.
+Also, the client has the possibility to create a stream with enforced Optimistic Concurrency Control.
 This will create a stream and enable Optimistic Concurrency Control on that specific stream.